AbhishekGogna/tut_CNN/README.md

 This project extends Convolutional Neural Networks (CNNs) to Big Data, particularly focusing on genomic predictions with **BGLR**.
 Below are the steps and requirements for setting up the necessary computing environment using **OpenBLAS** and **Python** inside containers.

+## First steps
+Clone this repository and ty running
+     ```bash
+    ./manage_cc help
+    ```
+This call to the script will try to find a container and associated scripts at /filer-5/agruppen/QG/gogna.
+If this is not found you will get an error.
+See requirements section below for a solution to this.

 ## Requirements
 Ensure that you have access to the container.
 I put one at /filer-5/agruppen/QG/gogna.